nsluss/freedux/README.md

 # freedux
-Testable middleware for redux based on Free monads
+Demonstrate creating/using a testable middleware for redux based on Free monads